John Fleming Gould

 (1906 – 1996)

-In the world of fine arts, he was a successful painter.
-His oil paintings an watercolors are in many private collections.
-For subject matter, he was partial to historical subjects especially the Hudson River Valley from the Statue of Liberty to Albany, New York.
+In the world of fine arts, John Gould was a successful painter.
+His oil, acrylics, water colors, and pen and ink originals are in many private collections.
+For subject matter, he was partial to historical subjects, especially in the Hudson River Valley from the Statue of Liberty to Albany, NY.

-For over twenty years, Mr. Gould was an art consultant for General Electric Company, Schenectady, New York and Earie, Pennsylvania – Locomotive Division.
-HIs paintings of locomotive and rapt transit subjects can be seen in executive offices of railroads worldwide as many as many railroad company offices in the United States.
+For over 20 years, Mr. Gould was an art consultant/illustrator for General Electric Company in Schenectady, NY and the Erie, PA Locomotive Division.
+His paintings of railroad subjects can be seen in executive offices of railroads world-wide.